libsdl-org/SDL/docs/README-raspberrypi.md

     sudo git clone --depth 1 https://github.com/raspberrypi/tools /opt/rpi-tools

-You'll also need a Rasbian binary image.
+You'll also need a Raspbian binary image.
 Get it from: http://downloads.raspberrypi.org/raspbian_latest After unzipping, you'll get file with a name like: "<date>-wheezy-raspbian.img" Let's assume the sysroot will be built in /opt/rpi-sysroot.